ibm-cloud-docs/app-configuration/ac-integrate-sdk-javascript.md

    - region: Region where the service instance is created.
 Use `AppConfiguration.REGION_US_SOUTH` for Dallas, `AppConfiguration.REGION_US_EAST` for Washington DC, `AppConfiguration.REGION_EU_GB` for London, and `AppConfiguration.REGION_AU_SYD` for Sydney.
    - guid: Instance ID of the {{site.data.keyword.appconfig_short}} service.
 Get it from the service credentials section of the {{site.data.keyword.appconfig_short}} service dashboard.
-   - apikey: ApiKey of the {{site.data.keyword.appconfig_short}} service.
+   - apikey: API key of the {{site.data.keyword.appconfig_short}} service.
 Get it from the service credentials section of the {{site.data.keyword.appconfig_short}} service dashboard.
    - collectionId: ID of the collection created in App Configuration service instance under the Collections section.
    - environmentId: ID of the environment created in App Configuration service instance under the Environments section.

-Ensure to use create the Credentials of the role `Client SDK` for using with the JavaScript SDK.
-APIKey of the `Client SDK` has minimal access permissions that are suitable to use in browser based applications.
+Ensure to create the service credentials of the role `Client SDK` for using with the JavaScript SDK.
+API key of the `Client SDK` role has minimal access permissions that are suitable to use in browser based applications.
 {: note}